Education

 • Legislative victory: Senate and House reach agreement on school choice bill

 Update: Adjustments were made to this summary to reflect developments that occurred during the week.
-Corrections have been made to ensure factual accuracy.
-On Wednesday, the Senate announced that after continued negotiations between the House and Senate Education committees, they have reached a compromise on the proposal.
-The Senate...
+5/1/2025: On Thursday, the House concurred with the Senate’s amendments and sent the bill to the governor’s desk.
+On Wednesday, the Senate announced that after continued negotiations between the House and Senate Education committees, they...

 • The disconnect between graduation rates and college readiness in South Carolina